 Therapy for New Moms with Preemies and Micro-Preemies

-Most moms would agree that regardless of the details and planning, all they really wanted was to leave the hospital with a healthy baby and finally take them home.
+No matter how much you planned, all you really wanted was to leave the hospital with a healthy baby and finally take them home.

 Being stuck in the NICU changes everything.